nickg-ca/rs/README.md

 ## Usage

 Run something like `./rs em0`, where em0 is replaced with your own WAN interface name.
 Must be run as root or with the capability to create raw sockets.

+## OS Support

+Only tested so far on macOS and OpenBSD.